 Each incoming email is checked against your rules.
 If the message matches the rule condition, the rule's action is taken.

 Email addresses can be used in two ways:

 - Add extra email addresses (at our domains or your custom domain) that you can also receive email into your account from.

 - Assign more than one person as the target of an email address.
 Sending mail to that address (such as firstname.lastname@example.org) will send a copy of mail to everyone on that address.

 Masked email addresses can be created automatically anytime you need a private email address, for example when signing up to a new mailing list.
 You can disable them at any time.

 Connect your Fastmail account to your 1Password account and generate new masked email addresses and a strong password every time you sign up for a new service.

 Read more about Masked Email.

 If you have accounts still on other providers, but you'd like to use Fastmail as a central location to read and reply to all your mail (both Fastmail and other), you can fetch mail from your other email account into your Fastmail mailbox.
-You can also set up sending identities, so you can send mail from your other addresses, too!
+You can also continue to send mail from your external addresses, too!